Pedro Zerolo

-Pedro González Zerolo (20 July 1960, Caracas – 9 June 2015, Madrid) was a Spanish-Venezuelan lawyer, politician and a town councillor of the city of Madrid, and a member of the Federal Executive Committee of the PSOE where he held the position of Secretary for Social Movements and Relations with NGOs.
+Pedro González Zerolo (20 July 1960 in Caracas – 9 June 2015 in Madrid) was a Spanish-Venezuelan lawyer, politician and a town councillor of the city of Madrid, and a member of the Federal Executive Committee of the PSOE where he held the position of Secretary for Social Movements and Relations with NGOs.
 He was also a trustee of the Fundacion IDEAS, Spain's Socialist Party's think tank.

 Zerolo was also one of the most important LGBT activists in Spanish history and one of the biggest promoters of extending the right to marriage and adoption to homosexual couples in the country.
 Zerolo has become a gay icon among the Spanish LGBT community.

 Biography

 Zerolo was born in Caracas, Venezuela, to a family native to the island of Tenerife, one of Canary Islands.
 His father, Pedro González, lived in exile from the Francoist government there.
 Pedro González was the first mayor of San Cristóbal de La Laguna (Tenerife) in times of democracy and also well-known painter.

 Pedro Zerolo went on to study law at the University of La Laguna on Tenerife, where he spent his childhood and adolescence.
 After gaining his diploma, he moved to Madrid, where he continued his studies, focusing on comparative law.
 At the same time, he collaborated with Catholic priest Enrique de Castro in a project to help the people of the poor Madrid barrio of Entrevías.

 Through his work with law and politics, he went on to become one of the most well-known activists for the LGBT movement in fighting for marriage equality in Spain.

 On 1 October 2005, Zerolo married Jesús Santos, his partner of ten years, in a civil ceremony.
 In the same year he officiated in the marriage of politician Ángeles Álvarez and Teresa Heredero who became the first two lesbians to marry in Madrid.

 At the age of 55, Zerolo died from pancreatic cancer on 9 June 2015 in Madrid.